-In March 2023, the Company acquired a 100% interest in Neolit Minerals Participações Ltda. ("Neolit"), a Brazilian company which owns an 85% interest in the Salinas Project.
+In March 2023, the Company acquired a 100% interest in Neolit Minerals Participações Ltda. ("Neolit").
 Pursuant to the purchase agreement, the Company paid a cash payment of US\$2,031,005 (\$2,797,709) on closing, as well as a cash payment of US\$2,570,767 (\$3,541,232) to settle all existing liabilities of Neolit on closing.
 As well, the Company issued 4,000,000 common shares of the Company and 1,500,000 common share purchase warrants to the vendor.
 These warrants are exercisable at a price of \$2.25 for a period of three years and only vest if the Company establishes an independent NI 43-101 compliant mineral resource estimate on the Salinas Project of at least 20 million tonnes with an average grade greater than 1.3% Li2O.
-A final cash payment of US\$1,500,000 (approximately \$2,000,000) is due on the 18-month anniversary of the closing of the transaction.
+A final cash payment of US\$1,500,000 (\$2,032,500) is due on the 18-month anniversary of the closing of the transaction.
 In addition to the Salinas Project, Neolit, pursuant to a definitive agreement it has in place with an arm's length party can select from a land package of 10 tenements and acquire up to a 90% ownership interest in such claims by incurring exploration expenditures.
 The founder and CEO of Neolit, Dr. André Guimarães, joined the Company as VP Business Development after the acquisition.